Agents

 - session lifecycle tool bindings

-- optional tool exposure for handoff/subagent usage
+- optional tool exposure for handoff or subagent usage

 1. AgentDefinition